Account-Link/reproducible-builds-playground/README.md

 This will:
 - Create a timestamped build in `builds/`
-- Generate deterministic docker-compose and app-compose configurations
+- Generate deterministic docker-compose configurations
-- Build the container twice with identical parameters
+- Build the container once and verify with `--no-cache` rebuild
 - Verify both builds produce identical hashes
-- Generate a complete build manifest for verification
+- Generate a minimal build manifest for verification

 ### 2. Verify a Build
 ```bash
 ./scripts/verify-build.sh builds/simple-det-app-YYYYMMDD-hash/build-manifest.json
 ```

-This rebuilds the container with identical parameters (but no and confirms it matches the expected hash.
+This rebuilds the container with identical parameters using `--no-cache` and confirms it matches the expected hash.

 ### 3. Test on Remote Machine
 ```bash